 Replication agents involved in merge replication are snapshot agent and merge agent.

 By default, the publisher wins all conflicts that it has with subscribers because it has the highest priority.
-Conflict resolver can be customized.
+The conflict resolver can be customized.

-- Configure the appropriate server as publisher or distributor.
+- Configure the appropriate server as the publisher or distributor.